Ben-Fishin/IncomingInReplyToEmailQuarantine/README.md

 # IncomingInReplyToEmailQuarantine
 In-reply-to correlation bypass for forwarded mail

-This snippet of code will prevent emails from being automatically promoted to Dynamics in the event that an email is attempted to be created due to in-reply-to correlation, but the recipients of the item do not match the original item being replied to.
+This example plug-in soultion will prevent emails from being automatically promoted to Dynamics in the event that an email is attempted to be created due to in-reply-to correlation, but the recipients of the item do not match the original item being replied to.
 This behavior is most commonly seen when an email is forwarded to a different system user, and is unintentionally promoted to Dynamics.

   This Sample Code is provided for the purpose of illustration only and is not intended to be used in a production environment.